 For the most part, a vision plan covers annual eye exams and a single corrective piece of eyewear.
-This might be basic frames and prescription lenses and/or contact lenses.
+These might be basic frames and prescription lenses, and/or contact lenses.
 Some cover eye health procedures or corrective services, but this is not always the case.

 Benefits of Vision Plans

-Determining which plan is best for you and your family requires that you understand what you need and what each plan offers.
+Determining which plan is best for you and your family requires understanding what you need and what each plan offers.

 Best Vision Plans for Families

 If you are looking for a plan for a family with children, you have a few options.
 Most vision plans for kids and families cover eye exams and preventative care, eyeglasses and frames, contact lenses, and some enhancements, such as scratch-resistant treatment.

 Some of the best vision plans for families include:

 Vision care will not be free with these plans, but they will save you out-of-pocket expenses.
 You’ll pay less if your children or other family members need glasses or contact lenses.

 The average cost of a vision plan is very reasonable and ranges from $15 to $20 per month, depending on the plan.
 If you want a plan that offers greater coverage for eyewear or a larger network, so you have your choice of more eye doctors, you’ll likely pay closer to $40 per month.